Mehta-Parth/Tomato_Disease_Classification_DL/README.md

 # Disease_Classification_DL
 This is a practical Deep learning project for image classification.
-•	API-based model is developed using Fastapi, CNN, data augmentation, resizing and rescaling on the tomato image dataset from Kaggle. \n
+•	API-based model is developed using Fastapi, CNN, data augmentation, resizing and rescaling on the tomato image dataset from Kaggle.
 •	Running by tf serving on localhost with the output class & % confidence.
 The requirements are there in the requirements.txt file. use pip install requirement_name to install the specific requirement.